biomassives/sextosol-blog-theme/docs/_posts/exhibitions-artists-in-the-garden.md

 summary: ''

 ---
-Mark your calendar for Artists in the Garden, an outdoor fundraiser presented by the Guild of the Museum of Art DeLand.
+Mark your calendar for Artists in the Garden!
+The Guild of the Museum of Art - Deland is hosting their anual outdoor fundraiser to support the Museums Art Education Programs.

 **Saturday, March 18, 2023**